Twitchkidd/master-blaster/README.md

 Rename primary branches of code repositories!

+# Update to Urgent, Below:

+I've mostly fixed things, but I still have to update the readme.
+1.0.5 is pending.

 # URGENT

 PLEASE DON'T USE THIS YET I MESSED IT ALL UP FOR JUST A MOMENT PLEASE HANG IN UNTIL THIS AFTERNOON EASTERN TIME THANK YOU!